Greatdori/Greatdori/README.md

     git clone https://github.com/WindowsMEMZ/Greatdori.git
     ```
     Use `git submodule` if you want to manage versions better.
+2. Update submodules for Greatdori! project:
+    ```sh
+    cd Greatdori
+    git submodule update --init --recursive
+    ```
+3. Install CMake if you don't have:
+    ```sh
+    brew install cmake
+    ```
-2. Drag `Greatdori.xcodeproj` and drop it into the project navigator in Xcode.
+4. Drag `Greatdori.xcodeproj` and drop it into the project navigator in Xcode.
-3. Go to project editor for your project, select a target,
+5. Go to project editor for your project, select a target,
     add DoriKit in *Frameworks, Libraries and Embedded Content* section.

 > [!TIP]